-If you opt for PRK Surgery, you can expect a longer recovery as the corneal surface is removed.
-Expect recovery to be around 30 days, and you might experience some pain or discomfort.
+If you opt for PRK Surgery, you can expect a longer recovery after removing the corneal surface.
+Expect recovery to be around 30 days; you might experience pain or discomfort.

 Some people prefer this procedure as the results tend to last longer, and you don’t have a flap on your cornea.

 Many patients achieve 20/20 vision after surgery.
 Although very effective, expect something as good as what your glasses or contacts can provide.

 If you have a higher prescription, there is only a 20-30% chance of achieving 20/20 vision, but you can see without glasses or contact lenses.